NASCAR Hands Down Penalty to Daniel Suarez for Hitting Ross Chastain on Pit Road at COTA

 Suárez nudged Trackhouse Racing teammate Ross Chastain out of the way before running into the bumper of the No. 48 car of Alex Bowman on pit road following the cool-down lap.
 Suárez ran into the back of Bowman’s Chevy Camaro twice, before Bowman brake-checked the No. 99 car.
 The incident took place just feet away from a NASCAR official.

 Suárez’s frustration was the result of the double-overtime restart, which saw him slip from inside the top-five to a 27th place finish.
-As the field entered Turn 1, Chastain bumped Bowman into his teammate, sending Suárez into Martin Truex Jr. The 2017 Cup Series champion’s No. 19 Toyota Camry flattened Suárez’s right-front tire.
-Bowman and Chastain, meanwhile, battled for position on the final lap of the race which was ultimately won by Tyler Reddick.
+Chastain bumped Bowman into his teammate entering Turn 1, sending Suárez into Martin Truex Jr..
+The 2017 Cup Series champion’s No. 19 Toyota Camry flattened Suárez’s right-front tire.
+Bowman and Chastain battled for position on the final lap of the race which was ultimately won by Tyler Reddick.
 Bowman finished third, while Chastain came in fourth.

 The Trackhouse Racing teammates engaged in a heated exchange on pit road after the race.